urbit/old-doc/doc/arvo/ames/commentary.md

 `arvo/ames.hoon`.

-After the commentary, we have reference documentation for all the data structures that are specific to Ames.
+After the commentary, we have reference documentation for all the data structures that are specific to `%ames`.
 If you see a data structure or a variable used that you don't recognize, search for it in the code, and it's very likely defined in one of these data structures.
 We recommend that another tab is kept open for easy access to the data structure reference documentation.